antonlogvinenko/javelin/README.md

   * errors
 * ad hoc loading of System, System.out to println data, all required instrucitons (milestone)
 * init thread stack to run Main { public static void main(Sting...) }
-* test class searching in class path

-Next: collecting instructions
-* execute function must optionally collect trace of execution in some way ** pass collecting function?
- ** use State monad on final instructions? (not in instruction DSL) ** how to write step with State monad?
- ** Should "state" result of executing Instruction monad contain description of action?
- ** Should "state" result of executing Instruciton implementation contain description?
-* how to collect trace from other Threads?

-Excluding for now:
-* verification
-* exceptions
-* synchronization
-* invokedynamic
-* multiple threads (transactional access to memory)
-* user derined class loaders (only boostrap)

-* Memory access for instructions
-* DSL implementation for arguments and reading commands
-* Reference type
 * MVP: run a trivial main class
     * Write java Main class, compile, find out commands
     * Program commands
     * Program execution of commands
     * Write trivial class loading and what it takes to execute a static main method

+*Collecting instructions*
+* execute function must optionally collect trace of execution in some way
+ * pass collecting function?
+ * use State monad on final instructions? (not in instruction DSL)
+ * how to write step with State monad?
+ * Should "state" result of executing Instruction monad contain description of action?
+ * Should "state" result of executing Instruciton implementation contain description?
+* how to collect trace from other Threads?
+* Memory access for instructions
+* DSL implementation for arguments and reading commands
+* Reference type
 * Arguments length: varying amount?
 * implement Constants, loads, stores, math, conversions, comparisons, extended, reserved
 * unsigned byte, other types operated indirectly